- Fee assured

 Professor Abhay Rane OBE

-Professor Abhay Rane was appointed an Officer of the Order of the British Empire in the New Year 2014 Honours List for services to laparoscopic urology.
+Professor Abhay Rane was appointed an Officer of the Order of the British Empire in the New Year 2014 Honours List for services to urology.

 Over the last eighteen years, Professor Rane has mentored laparoscopic skills to other consultants.
 As a result, of his efforts 18 hospitals in the UK now have a local laparoscopic urology programme.
 His work on training in laparoscopy has been presented, published and cited extensively.

 He regularly supervises MSc students.
 A tutor on the MSc and FRCS (Urol) courses, he serves as an examiner of the Intercollegiate Membership of the Royal College of Surgeons and FRCS(Urol) exit examination for British urologists in training.

 He has conducted a number of British, European and North American symposia/masterclasses in laparoscopic surgery as Course Director.

 Professor Rane is on the Editorial Board of the British Journal of Urology International and the Journal of Endourology.
 He is an article reviewer for 12 urological journals.
-He was recently awarded citations two years in a row in the roll of honour as a top reviewer for the British Journal of Urology International.
+He was awarded citations two years in a row in the roll of honour as a top reviewer for the British Journal of Urology International.

 He is current chairman of SLUG (Southern Laparoscopic Urology Group), a peer review group, to promote safe laparoscopic urological practice.
 Current Co-Chairman of the LESS and NOTES Working Group of the Endourological Society, he also is a member of the Awards Committee.

 He was Chairman of the Surrey, West Hampshire and Sussex (SWSH) Cancer Network until 2017.

 Professor Rane has worked closely with Guy’s Hospital, London for the Simulation and Technology-enhanced Learning Initiative since 2009.

 He is a member of the Advisory Board, Center for Robotic Surgery and Institute for Prostate Cancer, James Buchanan Brady Foundation, New York.
-An advisor to the National Institute of Clinical Excellence (NICE) on laparoscopic urology and was recently selected as national urology lead on the NICE Interventional Procedures Advisory Committee.
+An advisor to the National Institute of Clinical Excellence (NICE) on laparoscopic urology, he was national urology lead on the NICE Interventional Procedures Advisory Committee.

 Professor Rane was elected to the Board of the European Section of Uro – Technology (ESUT) of the European Association of Urology.

 Areas of interest